jimhigson/oboe.js-dissertation/main/main.md

 more useful because stubbing out the tokeniser functions before testing the compiler would be a considerable effort and I do not believe it would improve the rigor of the JSONPath specification.

+One limitation of Oboe's JSONPath integration is that it can only support selections which are decidable at the time when the candidate node is found.
+This forbids some seemingly simple selections such as *the last element of the array* because when an element is found, without looking ahead to possibly find an array closing it is not knowable if it is the last element.
+Removing this restriction would require a fairly substantial rewrite of the JSONPath engine.
+One strategy would be
+to take an event-driven approach to the matching.
+At present matching is triggered by events but the tests themselves are expressed synchronously.
+Under an event-driven matching implementation, instead of returning a value each JSONPath term evaluator would be given a callback to pass the result to.
+Under most circumstances it should be able to decide if a match has taken place at the time that it is called, handing the result immediately to the callback.
+However, for cases where more of the document must be revealed before a match can be decided the term evaluators would have the option of listening to the parse until further document nodes are revealed, replying later when the required information is available.

 Differences in the working of programs that can be easily written using Oboe.js
 -------------------------------------------------------------------------------